 When the FWH equations are derived, we make an important assumption - that of a 'quiescent medium' (i.e. still air, with a free-stream velocity of zero).
 Clearly, with a freestream velocity of (0,66.8,0), the flow in our CFD simulation does not satisfy this condition.
-In order to use the FWH solver, we therefore have to perform a co-ordinate transformation, as in Fig 2.
+In order to use the FWH solver, we therefore have to perform a co-ordinate transformation, as in Fig. 1.3.
+In the run_fwh utility, this co-ordinate transformation is performed automatically, whereas in the fwh python module we set up the surface and observer motions through the FWH quiescent medium manually.

 In this 'quiescent medium' co-ordinate system, the cylinder and 'Obs1' are 'flying' through the air.
 In this co-ordinate system, we can also see that 'Obs2' represents a microphone fixed to the ground, as the cylinder flies overhead.